enaix/nero-launcher/README.md

 ## Extras

 If you have a TV with Raspberry PI, you may want to install a service that will allow you to control Nero and other apps like Kodi using a TV remote.
-Installation instructions are located in extras/README.md file.
+Installation instructions are located in https://github.com/enaix/nero-launcher/tree/master/extras

 ## Screenshots